metalbear-co/mirrord.dev/content/stories/3-bird-buddy/index.md

 ## About yourself

-I'm a principal engineer working at Bird Buddy.
+I'm Tine Jozelj, a principal engineer working at Bird Buddy.

 ## About your company